Unable to afford IVF, millennials turn to hopeful grandparents

 Syrtash notes that all healthy relationships center on communicating expectations.
 When it comes to involving parents, she stresses the importance of explaining that an investment, i.e., treatment cost, does not guarantee a baby.

-“Going in, there shouldn’t be strings attached that ‘I’ve just bought you a baby,'” says Syrrash.
-“But of course anytime money is involved in a relationship it can affect the dynamic of the relationship.”
+“Going in, there shouldn’t be strings attached that ‘I’ve just bought you a baby,'” says Syrtash.
+“But of course anytime money is involved, it can affect the dynamic of the relationship.”

 In addition, some boomers might overestimate their savings.
-With adults living longer and standard of living expenses rising, they might deplete savings could become necessary down the line.
+With adults living longer and standard of living expenses rising, they might deplete savings which could become necessary down the line.
 Not to mention, what if they themselves suffer a medical condition?
 Retirement is their backup too.

 Tomkins is aware of the trickiness that accompanies involving parents–or better yet, in-laws–in financially securing their bloodline.
 “It’s one of those fraught topics,” she says.